Metabolic window: Anabolism vs. catabolism

 Catabolism is able to occur no matter the food, whether it's high or low in nutrition.
-After strength training, your body is anabolic, yet anabolism only performs well when the body is receiving necessary nutrients like vegetables, fruits, and protein-rich foods, especially lean meats.
+After strength training, the body is anabolic, yet anabolism only performs well when the body is receiving necessary nutrients like vegetables, fruits, and protein-rich foods, especially lean meats.
 The effects of providing a foundation of high quality building blocks in the body allow it to heal, repair, and grow.

 Fasted exercise

 The evidence for replenishing depleted energy levels only applies when they are completely diminished at the beginning of training, such as during fasted exercise.
 During fasted exercise, an individual goes through long periods of the day without eating, which causes the body's energy levels to go through cycles of spiking and exhaustion.
-When you follow this period with a training session, it propels the body into an uncomfortable state.
+When this period is followed with a training session, it propels the body into an uncomfortable state.
 When the body has abnormally low levels of various nutrients (such as carbohydrates and proteins), and are then replenished, it forces an even higher adaptation in the body.
 During fasted exercise, an increase in muscle protein breakdown causes the pre-exercise negative amino acid level to continue in the post exercise period despite increases in muscle protein synthesis.
 This is why it would make sense to provide immediate nutritional replenishment after exercise as there were already such low levels before training started.
 This would turn the catabolic state of the body into an anabolic one and therefore, promote the metabolic window as desired.
-More or less, the body is so used to receiving food that when you starve yourself it does not know what to do, causing it to enter a state of panic.
-When you push through this depleted state, and then finally nourish the body again, it absorbs even more of the nutrients and pulls out only the essential elements.
+More or less, the body is so used to receiving food that during a fast it does not know what to do, causing it to enter a state of panic.
+When one pushes through this depleted state, and then finally nourishes the body again, it absorbs even more of the nutrients and pulls out only the essential elements.
 An example of this diet would be Intermittent Fasting.